 In order to qualify for Optional Practical Training (OPT) authorization, you must be in lawful F-1 status for one full academic year (9 consecutive months) and be in good academic standing.
 The employment opportunity must be directly related to your field of study.
 You may work up to 20 hours per week during the Spring and Fall semesters and full-time during vacation periods before completing your program (pre-completion).
 You may also work full-time if you have completed your program of study (post-completion).
 You must apply for practical training authorization up to 90 days prior to your program end date to 60 days after your program end date.
 OPT is valid for a total of 12 months.
 There is a processing fee payable to BCIS.
 In addition, you will need to complete Form I-765 which will be specified at your meeting with the International Student Advisor.
 This application can be done by mail or online, so plan ahead if you think this option applies to you.
 If approved, you will receive an EAD (Employment Authorization Document) card which should be presented to your employer at the time of hire.
 You must obtain your EAD in order to begin working.
 If you are interested in applying for OPT, you should schedule an appointment with an International Student Advisor for assistance.
 Be sure to bring your I-20, passport, and other documentation.

 Meet with James Coon prior to accepting any employment

-Location: Office of Student Development (Whitten Student Center)
+Location: Office of Student Affairs (Whitten Student Center)

 Phone: (818) 252-5265